awsdocs/aws-freertos-docs/doc_source/freertos-prereqs.md

 # Prerequisites<a name="freertos-prereqs"></a>

-Before you begin, you need an AWS account, an IAM user with permission to access AWS IoT and Amazon FreeRTOS, and one of the supported hardware platforms\.
+To follow along with this tutorial, you need an AWS account, an IAM user with permission to access AWS IoT and Amazon FreeRTOS, and one of the supported hardware platforms\.

 ## AWS Account and Permissions<a name="freertos-account-and-permissions"></a>

 To create an AWS account, see [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/)\.

-To add an IAM user to your AWS account, see [IAM User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
-IAM users must be granted access to AWS IoT and Amazon FreeRTOS\.
+To add an IAM user to your AWS account, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
 To grant your IAM user account access to AWS IoT and Amazon FreeRTOS, attach the following IAM policies to your IAM user account:
 + `AmazonFreeRTOSFullAccess`
 + `AWSIoTFullAccess`

-**To attach the `AmazonFreeRTOSFullAccess` policy to your IAM user**
+**To attach the AmazonFreeRTOSFullAccess policy to your IAM user**

-1. Browse to the [IAM console](https://console.aws.amazon.com/iam/home), and from the left navigation pane, choose ** Users**\.
+1. Browse to the [IAM console](https://console.aws.amazon.com/iam/home), and from the navigation pane, choose ** Users**\.

-1. Type your user name in the search text box, and then choose your user name from the list\.
+1. Enter your user name in the search text box, and then choose it from the list\.

 1. Choose **Add permissions**\.

 1. Choose **Attach existing policies directly**\.

-1. In the search box, type **AmazonFreeRTOSFullAccess**, select it from the list, and then choose **Next: Review**\.
+1. In the search box, enter **AmazonFreeRTOSFullAccess**, choose it from the list, and then choose **Next: Review**\.

 1. Choose **Add permissions**\.

-**To attach the `AWSIoTFullAccess` policy to your IAM user**
+**To attach the AWSIoTFullAccess policy to your IAM user**

-1. Browse to the [IAM console](https://console.aws.amazon.com/iam/home), and from the left navigation pane, choose ** Users**\.
+1. Browse to the [IAM console](https://console.aws.amazon.com/iam/home), and from the navigation pane, choose ** Users**\.

-1. Type your user name in the search text box, and then choose your user name from the list\.
+1. Enter your user name in the search text box, and then choose it from the list\.

 1. Choose **Add permissions**\.

 1. Choose **Attach existing policies directly**\.

-1. In the search box, type **AWSIoTFullAccess**, select it from the list, and then choose **Next: Review**\.
+1. In the search box, enter **AWSIoTFullAccess**, choose it from the list, and then choose **Next: Review**\.

 1. Choose **Add permissions**\.

-For more information about IAM and user accounts, see [IAM User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
+For more information about IAM and user accounts, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 For more information about policies, see [IAM Permissions and Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html)\.